cybozu-go/cke/docs/design-reboot.md

 - API servers are rebooted one by one.
   - In order to minimize API server degrade.
-- API Servers are rebooted with higher priority than worker nodes.
+- API servers are rebooted with lower priority than worker nodes.
-  - No explicit reason.
+  - When an API server is rebooted, the API server is "migrated" to another node.
+If API servers are rebooted first, migrated API servers will be rebooted one by one and nodes will never be rebooted in parallel.
-- API Servers are not rebooted simultaneously with worker nodes.
+- API servers are not rebooted simultaneously with worker nodes.
   - It might be better not to reboot worker nodes during API server degrade.

 ### Reboot command failure and timeout